Murray Hill (performer): 2007-present: Television appearances and collaboration with Dita Von Teese

-In December 2024 it was announced that Hill would be the host of an upcoming drag reality competition series King of Drag.
-The show began in June 2025 on the Revry network and is the first drag competition series focusing specifically on drag kings.
+In December 2024, Hill was announced as the host of an upcoming drag reality competition series King of Drag.
+The show premiered in June 2025 on Revry and is the first drag competition series focusing specifically on drag kings.
+Hill was replaced as host of the second season by Cameron Esposito.

 Legacy and image

-During a time, when drag queens "reigned supreme" and drag kings did not enjoy similar notoriety, Hill became widely regarded as a "New York institution" and "an indelible figure of New York nightlife."
+During a time when drag queens "reigned supreme" and drag kings did not enjoy similar notoriety, Hill became widely regarded as a "New York institution" and "an indelible figure of New York nightlife."
 The Seattle Weekly recognized him as a "pioneer" of drag kings.
 In 2005, The New York Times called him "the reigning patriarch of the downtown performance community" for moving "seamlessly from old time-y clubs like the Plush Room in San Francisco (known for lounge acts like Patti Lupone's) to an East Village spot where nearly naked men dance on the bar."
 Truscott of the Wau Wau Sisters likened Murray to the "middle of the wheel holding all these different spokes together."

 In The Encyclopedia of Lesbian and Gay Histories and Cultures (1999), Jack Halberstam praised Hill for "transforming masculinity and exposing its theatricality with profound results".

 Personal life

 Hill is transgender.
 He has previously mentioned that he hasn't and doesn't want to pursue gender-affirming care.
-He is "in a loving, amazing, queer relationship" with his partner, Michelle Casino.
+He married Michelle Cather-Casino on 20 December 2025 at Lincoln Center in New York City.

 In November 2021, on his 50th birthday, Hill lost his Williamsburg, Brooklyn apartment of more than 20 years in a fire.
 A GoFundMe, benefiting Hill and some of his neighbours, was launched shortly after and raised more than $100,000.